CentreSecuriteIA/textbook/docs/Chapters/2 - Risks Landscape/2-04-misalignment-risk.md

 # 2.4 Misalignment Risk
-!!! note "This section is approximately a 21 minute read."
+!!! note "Reading Time: 21 minutes"

 In the earlier sections, we outlined what exactly it means for an AI to be misaligned and covered some basic capabilities and risks such as deceptive behavior, power-seeking behaviors, etc. In this section, we focus on why we might expect a powerful AI to become misaligned in the first place.